Steve-Tech/Blog/_posts/2017-10-01-updates-jas-tech.md

 <!--more-->

-### What we&#8217;ve done:
+### What we’ve done:

-You may have noticed that the background has moving &#8216;particles&#8217; this is because of a [Cloudflare](https://www.cloudflare.com/) plugin I added, Click on the background and watch more spawn in.
+You may have noticed that the background has moving ‘particles’ this is because of a [Cloudflare](https://www.cloudflare.com/) plugin I added, Click on the background and watch more spawn in.

 In the footer, this badge is shown:
 <a href="https://www.gravityscan.com/verify/ac1c5c85f6fc35f241a5ddce8c1fc230d0cb8df7ea0f3f0b8745a3f24c685728" rel="noopener noreferrer"><img src="https://badges.gravityscan.com/badges/jas-team.net-ac1c5c85f6fc35f241a5ddce8c1fc230d0cb8df7ea0f3f0b8745a3f24c685728" alt="Website Malware Scan" width="117" height="67" /></a>